metaproteomics/metaproteomics.github.io/_pages/research_groups.md

 ## Austria

 * Center for Microbiology and Environmental Systems Science (University of Vienna, Vienna), led by Prof. Wolfgang Wanek
 * Institute of Soil Research (University of Natural Resources and Life Sciences, Vienna), led by Prof. Sophie Zechmeister-Boltenstern
+* Systems Biology of Pain.
+Division of Pharmacology & Toxicology (University of Vienna, Vienna), led by Prof. Manuela Schmidt

 ## Belgium